Nutrition care plans provide communication for nutrition care between residents and members of the interdisciplinary team (IDT).

 - Intervention 7: Monitor for tube feeding tolerance.

-- Intervention 8: Elevate head 30 degrees during feeding.
+- Intervention 8: Elevate head of bed 30 degrees during feeding.

 Resident stated example: